-Stu dent's Name Dat ta Collector's Name 1.
+Stu dent's Name Data Collector's Name 1.
 Did the student receive ESY services in the past?
 [Review previous IEPs, section IV.
 (D.)] Yes No Dates: Pro ogress on goals and consecutive IEPs 2.
 Do the present education levels between the student's current IEP and previous IEPs indicate progress toward goals?
 [Review the last and current IEPs, section II] Yes No 3.
 Do the goals and short-term objectives between the student's current IEP and previous IEPs indicate progress toward the goals?
 [Review the last and current IEPs, section V] Yes No 4.
 Did the student master any of his/her goals from the previous or current IEP?
 [Review the last and current IEPs, section V] Yes No 5.
 Does the student's IEP progress report indicate progress made on current goals and objectives?
-[Review the current IEP, section V, or other appropriate documentation] Yes No 6. his/her goals, if appropriate?
+[Review the current IEP, section V, or other appropriate documentation] Yes No 6.
+Has the student demonstrated self-sufficiency and independence from caretakers on any of his/her goals, if appropriate?
 [Review the current IEP, section V] Yes No Not Applicable